bharat24862486/syook-assignment/README.md

 1. Clone this repository.
 2. Install the required dependencies using `npm install`.
 3. Create a `.env` file with your MongoDB connection URL and any other environment variables you need.
-4. Run the server using `npm start`.
+4. Run the server using `npm run server`.

 ## API Endpoints